 In the long-term, the opposite effect can be observed, “issue cascading”: The successful subjection on one type of weapon under the anti-humanitarian stigma makes it easier for a follow-up campaign to frame the next candidate for a ban in a way that promises success.
 The framing of a weapon type in analogy or comparison with an already stigmatized one (grafting) becomes easier as more weapons fall under a ban, and more characteristics and attributes are available to draw parallels to a weapon that is still permitted (Price, 1998, pp. 627–631).
 If permissive or preventive effects mean that old Arms Control stands in the way of new Arms Control, the cascading effect shows that old Arms Control can engender new Arms Control.

 Real World Effects

 So far, the discussion has dealt with the effects of Arms Control on state behavior.
-Changed state behavior, of course, has effects on the physical world: Due to the implementation of Arms Control agreements, there are fewer nuclear weapons (between 15,000 and 16,000 instead of more than 60,000, at the height of the Cold War), fewer chemical weapons, fewer biological weapons, and fewer states possessing nuclear, chemical, and biological weapons in the world, and fewer conventional weapon systems in Europe than would have been the case otherwise.
+Changed state behavior, of course, has effects on the physical world: Due to the implementation of Arms Control agreements, there are fewer nuclear weapons (between 15,000 and 16,000, instead of more than 60,000, at the height of the Cold War); fewer chemical weapons, fewer biological weapons; fewer states possessing nuclear, chemical, and biological weapons in the world; and fewer conventional weapon systems in Europe than would have been the case otherwise.

 Academic and Political Discourses